-A new hidden context menu, called the Win+X menu, has been added to Windows 8 that is available by moving your mouse to the extreme lower, left corner of your screen and right-clicking.
-If you only want access to a few frequently used programs, you can now add your own shortcuts to the Win+X menu.
-Recently, we showed you how to manually add items to the Win+X menu.
-We found a free tool that allows you to easily add, remove, and reorder items on the Win+X menu.
+A new hidden context menu, called the “Power User” or Win+X menu, has been added to Windows 8 and 10 that is available by moving your mouse to the extreme lower left corner of your screen and right-clicking.
+You can also access it by pressing Windows+X on your keyboard.

-To use the Win+X Menu Editor, unzip the file you downloaded (see the download link at the end of this article) and open either the x64 or x86 folder, depending on your system.
+To use the Win+X Menu Editor, unzip the file and open either the x64 or x86 folder, depending on your system.
 You’ll find the Win+X Menu Editor and the hashlnk executable files.
 The Win+X Menu Editor uses the hashlnk.exe to make the changes to the Win+X menu, just like you can do manually, as we’ve talked about previously.
 The Win+X Menu Editor does not need to be installed.
 Simply double-click on the WinXEditor.exe file to run the program.

 If the Open File – Security Warning dialog box displays, click Run to continue to open the Win+X Menu Editor.